Axel Corti: Life

-In 1969 Corti worked as an actor in an ORF television play directed by Wolfgang Glück.
+In 1969, Corti worked as an actor in an ORF television play directed by Wolfgang Glück.
 The next year he adapted Milhaud's/Cocteau's Le pauvre matelot (The Poor Sailor) and Angelique by Jacques Ibert (starring Mimi Coertse) for an enactment by the Vienna State Opera ensemble at Hofburg Palace, conducted by Hans Swarowsky.
 Corti also worked as a film director and was appointed a professor at the Filmacademy Vienna in 1972.
 His 1975 film The Condemned was entered into the 9th Moscow International Film Festival.

 Corti married in 1964 and was the father of three sons and one daughter.
-He died of leukemia in Oberndorf, Salzburg and is buried in the Arnsdorf cemetery of nearby Lamprechtshausen.
+He died of leukaemia in Oberndorf, Salzburg and is buried in the Arnsdorf cemetery of nearby Lamprechtshausen.